xwausse/SQL-homework/lesson-1/homework/homework.md

 ## Easy
 1. Define the following terms: data, database, relational database, and table.
 2. List five key features of SQL Server.
-3. Open SSMS and connect to a SQL Server instance.
-Take a screenshot of the interface.
+3. What are the different authentication modes available when connecting to SQL Server?
+(Give at least 2)

 ## Medium
 4. Create a new database in SSMS named SchoolDB.